Kerzzq/prueba-python/descargas_md/72429f7f/ircraft-engines-canadian-aviation-regulations-cars.md

 **Change 533-6**
 **Published: December 1, 2003**
 ### 1. General
 This change introduces a new amendment format.
-This new amendment format is introduced in Chapter 533 of the Airworthiness Manual in order to be more consistent with the administrative procedures followed to amend the
-Canadian Aviation Regulations
+This new amendment format is introduced in Chapter 533 of the Airworthiness Manual in order to be more consistent with the administrative procedures followed to amend the Canadian Aviation Regulations (CARs).
-(CARs).
 The following changes to the amendment procedures are introduced in this Change 533-6:
 * the preamble will be the focal point regarding the sections affected by this change.
 The change number will no longer be provided at the end of an amended section.
 Rather, for the current change only, an amendment tag identifying the coming into force date of the provision will follow the amended text. (example: (amended 2003/06/01))
 * brackets “[ ]” will no longer be used to identify new or revised text.
 In the paper version, new or revised text will be highlighted.
 In the electronic version, new or revised text will not be highlighted but followed by an electronic link to the previous version of the modified text. (example: (amended 2003/06/01; previous version))
 * the preamble will include a table of change information.
 This table will include the Notices of Proposed Amendments (NPAs) with the corresponding amended sections.
 ### 2. FAR Amendments
-This change incorporates the following amendments to the United States Code of Federal Regulations
-, Title 14, Chapter I, Part 33:
+This change incorporates the following amendments to the United States Code of Federal Regulations, Title 14, Chapter I, Part 33:
 **FAR Amendment 33-20**
 **Effective: March 5, 2001**
 | Table of Change Information | |